Cloud-Computing-IoT/speakEasy/README.md

-AudioSet Dataset:
-https://research.google.com/audioset/download.html
+AudioSet Dataset (Google provides lots of audio data which has already been feature-extracted to 128-D features with labels of various audio events): https://research.google.com/audioset/download.html

-Feature Extractor Program (this takes in your audio files and generates the 128-D features for each second): https://github.com/tensorflow/models/tree/master/research/audioset/vggish
+Feature Extractor Program (this takes in audio files and generates the 128-D features for each second): https://github.com/tensorflow/models/tree/master/research/audioset/vggish

 Classifier Starter Code: